tassoneroberto/bungy-jump-into-abyss/README.md

 Please note that this procedure is based on `Windows 10` and `Powershell`.

 - [Java JDK/JRE](https://www.oracle.com/java/technologies/downloads/): needed to run Apktool
-- [AssetBundleExtractor](https://github.com/SeriousCache/UABE): needed to manually patch the Unity assets
+- (optional) [AssetBundleExtractor](https://github.com/SeriousCache/UABE): needed to manually patch the Unity assets
 - (optional) [AssetStudio](https://github.com/Perfare/AssetStudio): can be used to easily navigate the Unity assets
 - [APKsigner](https://developer.android.com/studio/command-line/apksigner): needed to sign the APK
 - (optional) [Makefile](https://community.chocolatey.org/packages/make): needed to sign the APK